MessiahOfDoom/NAFIS/README.md

-# Fabric Example Mod
+# NAFIS

-## Setup
+## NAFIS?

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+NAFIS stands for
+ - *N*ot
+ - *A*
+ - ***F*orgery**
+ - *I*
+ - *S*wear

+It's based around forging and customizing your weapons, taking some inspiration from, but not plagiarizing Tinkers.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is published under the DBAD v1.1 License
+For more information visit https://dbad-license.org and/or read the attached LICENSE file.

+If you decide to incorporate parts of this mod into your own codebase, I'd appreciate a quick heads up, as well as a mention in the credits.